 Northridge Law LLP (“the Firm”) is a limited liability partnership registered in England and Wales, with registered number OC418153.
 The Firm is authorised and regulated by the Solicitors Regulation Authority.
 A list of names of the members is available for inspection at the Firm’s registered address at 90 Bartholomew Close London EC1A 7BN.
 The word “Partner” denotes an LLP member, or a consultant or employee with equivalent standing and qualifications.
-The SRA Handbook 2011 sets out our professional and ethical rules and obligations (including the SRA Code of Conduct and SRA Accounts Rules), and can be viewed at www.sra.org.uk.
+The Standards and Regulations 2019 set out our professional and ethical rules and obligations (including the SRA Codes of Conduct and SRA Accounts Rules), and can be viewed at www.sra.org.uk.

 Information for our clients

 We have set out below some additional information which we are obliged to provide to clients (as provided for in our standard Terms of Business).
 If you are a client of Firm and would like to receive the current Terms of Business and/or any other information in hard copy, please contact the Partner responsible for our work with you.

 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, the professional indemnity insurer for Northridge Law LLP is China Re Syndicate 2088.

 Some investment-related activities (including insurance distribution activities) are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).
 Like most law firms, the Firm is not authorised by the Financial Conduct Authority (the “FCA”) under FSMA.